 - Physical distancing rules at work mean employees should not be in close contact with each other.
 If an employee is identified as being a close contact of a co-worker who is confirmed or suspected of having COVID-19, the person should immediately take Ontario’s online COVID-19 Self-Assessment Tool to see what further care is needed.
 They can also call Telehealth Ontario at 1-866-797-0000.
 The employee may also be contacted by public health with further directions on what to do, including self-isolating or self-monitoring for symptoms of COVID-19.

 - Employers are strongly urged to support the COVID-19 instructions your employees have received from any health care provider.
 This protects the health of your workers and customers.

 - Encourage everyone at work to continue following physical distancing rules (staying 2 metres or 6 feet apart from others) and regularly wash hands with soap and water

-- Follow direction from the Health Unit about any extra precautions that are needed to reduce the risk of illness.
+- Follow direction from public health about any extra precautions that are needed to reduce the risk of illness.
 These directives can include: getting employees/staff who were in close contact with the customer/client to self-isolate or self-monitor for COVID-19 symptoms, increasing cleaning and disinfecting at your workplace, and other measures

-- Continue to keep employees and customers safe:
+- Continue to keep everyone at work and customers safe:

 - Follow provincial rules that specify how your business/workplace can operate (for example, only offer curbside pickup, limit number of people in store, etc.).

 - Ensure a 2-metre (6-foot) distance is kept between people.